- Various users report encountering errors while checking if their PC is compatible with Windows 11.

 - Now click on the Check now button.

-- Hopefully, you’re going to get a message that will say that This PC meets Windows 11 requirements.
-You can now click on See all results or on Device specifications to see which installed apps are also compatible with the new OS.
+- Hopefully, you will get a message saying that This PC meets Windows 11 requirements.
+In addition, you can now click on See all results or Device specifications to see which installed apps are compatible with the new OS.

-Unfortunately, you can also see this great message from the PC Health Check app just to get the bad news that your PC is not ready when you actually try to install the OS.
+Unfortunately, you can also see this great message from the PC Health Check app to get the bad news that your PC is not ready when you try to install the OS.

-That’s why we prepared a few solutions to bypass the compatibility problems and install Windows 11 as soon as possible.
+That’s why we prepared a few solutions to bypass this PC can’t run Windows 11 problem and install the OS as soon as possible.

 How can I fix the error saying This PC will not run Windows 11?